andreipradan/telegrambot/README.md

     The telegrambot pull all of its data from mongodb collections

     Configure a MongoDB database:
-    - Steps for setting up mongo db locally <a href="https://docs.mongodb.com/manual/installation/" target="_blank">here</a>
+    - Steps for setting up mongo db locally [here](https://docs.mongodb.com/manual/installation/)
-    - Steps for setting up a remote mongo db cluster <a href="https://docs.atlas.mongodb.com/getting-started/" target="_blank">here</a>
+    - Steps for setting up a remote mongo db cluster [here](https://docs.atlas.mongodb.com/getting-started/)
         - set the MONGO_DB_HOST env variable with the MongoDB Atlas connection string
         - set the DATABASE_NAME on the environment (optional => defaults to "telegrambot_db")